 - Reclaim: Reclaim is the leftover condensates from initial smoking of rosin, was, or shatter in a “dab rig” or another similar smoking device.
 It is frequently darker and has a different effect than preparations that have not already been smoked once.
 Reclaim contains higher levels of ash and tar in it than when it is pure, so smoking it can have some adverse effects.

-There are a number of side-effects of using cannabis resin.
-Whether dealing with resin or reclaim, there are other by-products that have been left in the substance after smoking.
-After it has been smoked at least once, there are harmful irritants left in the resin such as tar, ash, and other carbon deposits.
+There are several side effects of using cannabis resin.
+Whether dealing with resin or reclaim, other by-products have been left in the substance after smoking.
+In addition, after it has been smoked at least once, harmful irritants are left in the resin, such as tar, ash, and other carbon deposits.

-These by-products can have significant side-effects on the user’s body in many different ways.
+These by-products can have many significant side effects on the user’s body.
 One of the first and foremost is the persistent and often severe sore throat.
-This is due mainly to the act of smoking itself, but the ill effects on the airway can be exacerbated by the high temperatures of the smoked resin.
+This is due mainly to smoking, but the ill effects on the airway can be exacerbated by the high temperatures of the smoked resin.
 This can also lead to the side-effect of difficulty breathing.
-This can be brought on by a combination of the airway irritation and lung irritation due to the higher temperatures often involved with smoking resin.
+This can be brought on by a combination of airway and lung irritations due to the higher temperatures often involved with smoking resin.

 Withdrawal Symptoms of Using Cannabis Resin

 If you or someone close to you has been using cannabis resin and is trying to quit, there are some withdrawal symptoms that you should be aware of.
-There are many symptoms that can occur while withdrawing from using cannabis resin, and while many people will experience some of the symptoms, it is not uncommon to only experience one or two.
+Many symptoms can occur while withdrawing from using cannabis resin, and while many people will experience some symptoms, it is not uncommon to only experience one or two.

-- Insomnia: When quitting cannabis resin, the user may find that they are restless at night and cannot sleep.
+- Insomnia: When quitting cannabis resin, the user may feel restless at night and cannot sleep.
 This can last anywhere from days to weeks or months after quitting.

-- Irritability: Irritability, as well as mood swings in general, can be common in those who are quitting cannabis resin.
+- Irritability: Irritability and mood swings, in general, can be common in those who are quitting cannabis resin.

 - Depression: As with many substances, quitting cannabis resin can result in feelings of depression or malaise.

-- Severe nervousness or anxiety: Far more common than many people realize is the anxiety that can accompany withdrawal from cannabis resin.
+- Severe nervousness or anxiety: Far more common than many realize, the anxiety can accompany withdrawal from the cannabis resin.

-If you believe that someone you love has a problem with cannabis resin, or may even be addicted to cannabis resin, it is important that you reach out to them and let them know help is available.
-Seeking help for an addiction can be incredibly isolating and the user will benefit greatly from those close to them letting them know they have a support network.
+If you believe someone you love has a problem with cannabis resin or may even be addicted to cannabis resin, you must reach out to them and let them know help is available.
+Seeking help for an addiction can be incredibly isolating, and the user will benefit greatly from those close to them letting them know they have a support network.

 The next step often involves seeking professional help or guidance in treatment.
-Many facilities offer both inpatient and outpatient services and will often customize the treatment plan individually for each user’s needs.
-Utilizing services such as this is the most effective way to ensure one successfully recovers from addiction and stays sober for the long-term.
+Many facilities offer inpatient and outpatient services with a team of experts, and they will often customize the treatment plan individually for each user’s needs.
+Utilizing services such as this is the most effective way to ensure one successfully recovers from addiction and stays sober for the long term.